paketo-buildpacks/paketo-website/content/docs/howto/java.md

 ### Java NMT and Java 8

 At the moment, there is [a bug in Java 8](https://github.com/paketo-buildpacks/bellsoft-liberica/issues/131) that prevents Java NMT from being used.
-If you attempt to use it with Java 8, the JVM will crash on startup.
-The Java buildpack has disabled Java NMT when you are using Java 8 by default, so users are not impacted.
-If you attempt to force Java NMT to be enabled, it will result in the buildpack crashing.
+If you attempt to use it with Java 8 in a buildpack generated container, the JVM will crash on startup.
+The Java buildpack has disabled Java NMT when you are using Java 8, so users are not impacted by the bug.
+At the same time, it is not presently possible to enable Java NMT if you are running Java 8.

 If using the Bellsoft Liberica as a JVM provider, starting with Paketo Java buildpack 5.20.0+, there is a fix for this issue.
 Java NMT is still defaulted to being off, but you may manually enable Java NMT and it will not crash the JVM.
 We expect other JVM providers to pull in this fix when it is available in OpenJDK.
 As soon as upstream vendors pull in this fix, we will update buildpacks to support it as well.